Nabeelhassan/my-awesome-stars/README.md

 - [testing-library/svelte-testing-library](https://github.com/testing-library/svelte-testing-library) - :chipmunk: Simple and complete Svelte DOM testing utilities that encourage good testing practices
 - [disease-sh/API](https://github.com/disease-sh/API) - API for Current cases and more stuff about COVID-19 and Influenza
 - [gologinapp/gologin](https://github.com/gologinapp/gologin) - REST API provides programmatic access to GoLogin App.
 Create a new browser profile, get a list of all browser profiles, add a browser profile and runnig
-- [SheetJS/sheetjs](https://github.com/SheetJS/sheetjs) - :green_book: SheetJS Community Edition -- Spreadsheet Data Toolkit
+- [SheetJS/sheetjs](https://github.com/SheetJS/sheetjs) - 📗 SheetJS Community Edition -- Spreadsheet Data Toolkit
 - [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
 - [oldboyxx/jira_clone](https://github.com/oldboyxx/jira_clone) - A simplified Jira clone built with React/Babel (Client), and Node/TypeScript (API).
 Auto formatted with Prettier, tested with Cypress.
 - [VectorLe/ticket-system](https://github.com/VectorLe/ticket-system) - Ticket system built with the MERN stack that allows teams to manage bugs, requests, and other support tickets.
 Utilizes Charts.js to visualize and display a summary of all available tickets.